testlaksh52-dot/test-risk/USER_GUIDE.md

 ### **Access the Platform**

 1. Navigate to the application URL
-2. You'll see the CORTEX login screen
+2. You'll see the CORA login screen
 3. Use the provided demo credentials to access the system

 ---